Intervention/docs/image/api/fit.md

 ## Description

-> public Intervention\Image\Image fit( int $width, [int $height] )
+> public Intervention\Image\Image fit( int $width, [ [int $height], [Closure $callback] ])

 Combine cropping and resizing to format image in a smart way.
 The method will find the best fitting aspect ratio of your given **width and height** on the current image automatically, cut it out and resize it to the given dimension.
+You may pass an optional Closure **callback** as third parameter, to prevent possible upsizing.

 ## Parameters